Hydrogen storage: Metal hydrides

 An alternative method for lowering dissociation temperatures is doping with activators.
 This strategy has been used for aluminium hydride, but the complex synthesis makes the approach unattractive.

 Proposed hydrides for use in a hydrogen economy include simple hydrides of magnesium or transition metals and complex metal hydrides, typically containing sodium, lithium, or calcium and aluminium or boron.
 Hydrides chosen for storage applications provide low reactivity (high safety) and high hydrogen storage densities.
 Leading candidates are lithium hydride, sodium borohydride, lithium aluminium hydride and ammonia borane.
 A French company McPhy Energy is developing the first industrial product, based on magnesium hydride, already sold to some major clients such as Iwatani and ENEL.

-Reversible hydrogen storage is exhibited by frustrated Lewis pair, which produces a borohydride.
+Reversible hydrogen storage is exhibited by frustrated Lewis pairs.

 The phosphino-borane on the left accepts one equivalent of hydrogen at one atmosphere and 25 °C and expels it again by heating to 100 °C. The storage capacity is 0.25 wt%.

+Selected advances using metal hydrides

 Aluminium

-Hydrogen can be produced using aluminium by reacting it with water.
-It was previously believed that, to react with water, aluminium must be stripped of its natural oxide layer using caustic substances, alloys, or mixing with gallium (which produces aluminium nanoparticles that allow 90% of the aluminium to react).
+Hydrogen is produced by hydrolysis of aluminium.
+It was previously believed that, to react with water, aluminium must be stripped of its natural oxide passivation layer, or mixing with gallium (which produces aluminium nanoparticles that allow 90% of the aluminium to react).
 It has since been demonstrated that efficient reaction is possible by increasing the temperature and pressure of the reaction.
 The byproduct of the reaction to create hydrogen is aluminium oxide, which can be recycled back into aluminium with the Hall–Héroult process, making the reaction theoretically renewable.
 Although this requires electrolysis, which consumes a large amount of energy, the energy is then stored in the aluminium (and released when the aluminium is reacted with water).

 Magnesium

+Traditional MgH2 stores 7.6 wt% hydrogen, but its high desorption temperature (>300 °C) limits applications.
+Mg-Ti-V nanocomposites can lower the desorption temperature to below 200 °C. Carbon-coordinated MgH2 exhibits 80% of improvement on cycling stability over 1000 cycles.

+LiBH4 + MgH2 composites stored about 11 wt% of hydrogen, one of the highest capacities reported.
+And ammonia borane (H₃NBH₃) releases 12 wt% hydrogen at moderate temperatures (~100–150 °C).